Asherpayn/Asherpayn.github.io/README/README.md

-# asher
+# Asher
-i created this account as i couldnt remember my og password but i mainly use it for collaborating with my friend.
+I created this account as i couldnt remember my original password but i mainly use it for collaborating with my friend.

 please only follow me if you know me.